electrikmilk/scpleditor-accounts-files/api-reference/create.md

 **Create File or Folder**
 ----
 Creates a physical file or folder in the users folder and a database record for that file or folder.

-No need to send 'name' with '.scpl' at the end, endpoint will add it for you.
-If you do, endpoint will also allow it and not add an extension. 'contents' is optional for files and will be ignored if you are creating a folder.
+No need to send 'name' with '.scpl' at the end, this endpoint will add it for you.
+If you do, endpoint will also allow it and not add an extension.

+'contents' is optional for files and will be ignored if you are creating a folder.

 * **URL**